 From Montego Bay to Ocho Rios, Kingston to Port Antonio, cruise passengers disembarking in Jamaica for the day can choose from a wide range of activities sure to excite and delight.
 Whether it’s enjoying the destination’s famed white sand beaches and turquoise waters, or the breathtaking scenery and thrilling excursions, or sampling the mouth-watering culinary creations and exploring the rich cultural heritage, there is something for everyone to ensure a fun-filled warm weather getaway.

 “Most cruise passengers are usually in port for a short time and are seeking memorable experiences that capitalize on their time on island,” said Paul Pennicook, Jamaica’s Director of Tourism.
-“We’ve worked diligently with our partners to ensure Jamaica’s attractions are well rounded and offer something for everyone.
-While there is never truly enough time to enjoy all Jamaica has to offer, we’re confident cruise passengers will realize that we are indeed the Home of All Right.”
+“We’ve worked diligently with our partners to ensure Jamaica’s attractions are well rounded and offer something for everyone."

 Following is a selection of activities to consider while in port during a cruise in Jamaica: